tum-gis/3dcitydb-docker-postgis/README.md

 Please find the [documentation here](https://hub.docker.com/_/postgres/).

 ---
-*** PLEASE NOTE ***
+** PLEASE NOTE **

 **Everything you find in the repo is in an early testing stage.**

-If you experience any problems or have possible enhancements please let me know create and new issue [here](https://github.com/tum-gis/3dcitydb-docker/issues).
+If you experience any problems or see possible enhancements please let me know by creating a new issue [here](https://github.com/tum-gis/3dcitydb-docker/issues).

 ---
 ## Setup and usage